mhlaghari/CustomerAnalytics_CustomerSegmentation/README.md

 # CustomerAnalytics_CustomerSegmentation
-Part 1 of 2 for customer analytics, where I segment the customers using clustering techniques (Hierarchical and KMeans) and using Dimensionality Reduction technique PCA with KMeans
+Part 1 for customer analytics, where I segment the customers using clustering techniques (Hierarchical and KMeans) and using Dimensionality Reduction technique PCA with KMeans

 # Customer Analytics (Part 1) - Segmentation